hwmcc/hwmcc.github.io/2024/index.md

 Note that for 3) we will translate the word-level benchmarks from 1) to AIGER bit-level benchmarks.
-The certificate will be checked with [Certifaiger](https://github.com/Froleyks/certifaiger).
+The certificate will be checked with [Certifaiger](https://github.com/Froleyks/certifaiger) and counter examples with [aigsim](http://fmv.jku.at/aiger).

 As in previous years, the word-level track is based on the BTOR2 format, which is described in